Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Surry Hills has one of the highest income levels nationally according to AreaSearch's aggregation of latest ATO data for financial year 2023.
-The median income among taxpayers in Surry Hills is $70,916 and the average income stands at $111,705.
-This compares with Greater Sydney's figures of $60,817 and $83,003 respectively.
+The suburb of Surry Hills has one of the highest income levels nationally according to AreaSearch data from the Australian Taxation Office (ATO) for the financial year 2023.
+The median income among taxpayers in Surry Hills is $70,916, with an average income of $111,705.
+These figures compare to Greater Sydney's median income of $60,817 and average income of $83,003 respectively.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Surry Hills would be approximately $77,199 (median) and $121,602 (average) as of September 2025.
-According to Census 2021 income data, household, family and personal incomes in Surry Hills rank highly nationally, between the 83rd and 97th percentiles.
-Distribution data shows that 29.2% of individuals in Surry Hills earn between $1,500 and $2,999 per week, consistent with broader trends across regional levels showing 30.9% in the same category.
-A substantial proportion of high earners (39.6%) have incomes above $3,000 per week, indicating strong economic capacity throughout the locality.
+According to Census 2021 income data, household, family, and personal incomes in Surry Hills rank highly nationally, between the 83rd and 97th percentiles.
+Income distribution shows that 29.2% of individuals earn between $1,500 and $2,999 per week, which is consistent with broader trends across regional levels at 30.9%.
+A substantial proportion of high earners (39.6%) in Surry Hills have incomes above $3,000 per week, indicating strong economic capacity throughout the suburb.
 High housing costs consume 21.3% of income, but strong earnings place disposable income at the 75th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income